ddfilipov/nextjs-pokedex/README.md

+# NetjsDex

 My idea is to make a pokédex using nextjs + typescript.
-It's a simple project to test nextjs and work with paginated api data at the same time
+It's a simple project to test nextjs and work with paginated api data at the same time.